How to Install Free SSL with Let's Encrypt on Ubuntu

 Certificate issues fall into a few predictable categories.
 Understanding what went wrong makes fixing it straightforward.

 • Verification failed: Certbot cannot reach your domain on port 80.
-Check that your firewall allows HTTP traffic, that your DNS A record points to the correct IP, and that your web server is running.
-Run curl -I http://your-domain.com from the server itself to confirm connectivity.
+Check that your firewall allows HTTP traffic, your DNS A record points to the correct IP, and your web server is running.
+Run curl -I http://your-domain.com from the server to confirm local connectivity.

 • Certificate renewed but site shows old certificate: The renewal hook did not reload the web server.
-Edit the renewal configuration file and add the reload command as shown above.
+Edit the renewal configuration file and add the reload command as shown in the previous section.

 • Mixed content warnings: Your page loads over HTTPS but includes resources from HTTP URLs.
-Check your page source for hardcoded HTTP links to images, scripts, or stylesheets.
+Inspect your page source for hardcoded HTTP links to images, scripts, or stylesheets.
 Replace them with relative URLs or HTTPS URLs.
-A Content-Security-Policy header can also enforce HTTPS for all resources.
+Mixed content issues can also surface after HTTPS migration and may require reviewing your SSL certificate errors systematically.

 • Certificate expired in browser: Automatic renewal failed.
-Run sudo certbot renew --force-renewal manually, then check the systemd timer status and logs.
+Run sudo certbot renew --force-renewal manually, then check the systemd timer status and logs at /var/log/letsencrypt/letsencrypt.log.

 • Too many requests error: You have hit Let's Encrypt's rate limit.
 Wait an hour and try again.
 The production rate limit is 50 certificates per registered domain per week.